Ultimo (Marvel Comics): Ultimate Devastation

-Years later, the robot is the property of Stark-Fujikawa which had bought the Stark company when Tony was believed dead (after the events of "the Crossing").
-Having performed extensive research of the hulking, inert robot, Stark-Fujikawa's engineers managed to access its control programs, and now the company intends to use the enormous energy reserves stored inside Ultimo to provide cheap electricity to the entire Western USA.
+Years later, Ultimo is taken into the custody of Stark-Fujikawa which had bought the Stark company when Tony Stark was believed dead (after the events of "the Crossing").
+Having performed extensive research on Ultimo, Stark-Fujikawa's engineers manage to access its control programs, and company intend to use the enormous energy reserves stored inside Ultimo to provide cheap electricity to the entire Western United States.

 The ship built on top of the dormant doomsday device is attacked by Goldenblade and Sapper — ironically, representatives of the doomed Rajaki race, seeking to steal energy to resurrect those Rajaki that still survive as data patterns aboard the crashed vessel - who accidentally wake up Ultimo, and the robot immediately sets out to destroy the ship.
-Unfortunately, the city of Spokane is on his route, and will be destroyed unless he's stopped.
+The city of Spokane is on his route, and will be destroyed unless he is stopped.
 Goldenblade, Sapper, the superheroine Warbird, S.H.I.E.L.D. and the US army all work together with Iron Man to slow the giant down, while Iron Man attempts to use what data Stark-Fujikawa's engineers managed to obtain to break into Ultimo's core programming once more.
-Moments before the city is reached, Tony manages to convince the giant killer robot of being one of his "Masters" and orders him to shut down.
-Afterward, Ultimo is dismantled and his systems "fried" by the transfer of his energy stores to the Rajaki vessel.
+Moments before the city is reached, Tony convinces the robot of being one of his "Masters" and orders him to shut down.
+Ultimo is dismantled and his systems "fried" by the transfer of his energy stores to the Rajaki vessel.

 Initiative

-Ultimo reappeared, apparently fully restored, facing the Mighty Avengers - just long enough to be deactivated by a single shot of the Tactigon, a weapon of unknowable power utilized by Armory.
+Ultimo reappeared, apparently fully restored, facing the Mighty Avengers.
+However, he is deactivated by a single shot from the Tactigon.